 Rise of the Tomb Raider is set roughly a year after Lara’s ordeal on Yamatai.
 Her best friend Sam is in jail after assaulting a stranger on the street (see Tomb Raider #18) and Lara is struggling to make sense of what she had seen on the island, turning to her father’s notes to review his research on immortality myths.

-Realizing that her father may have been onto something and desperate to find answers to her questions, Lara sets her sights on travelling to northern Syria to locate the Prophet’s Tomb.
+Realising that her father may have been onto something and desperate to find answers to her questions, Lara sets her sights on travelling to northern Syria to locate the Prophet’s Tomb.
 Unfortunately for her, Trinity gets wind of her plans and dispatches a team, led by chief antagonist and all-round psychopath Konstantin, to put an end to her adventuring.
 Permanently.

 One lucky escape later, Ms Croft returns to London, where it dawns on her that she’s been looking for prophets in all the wrong places.
 The clues now point to Siberia, specifically to the mythical lost city of Kitezh, and she soon manages to persuade her friend and former Endurance crewmate Jonah to join her on her latest quest.